-As Israel continues diplomatic efforts to negotiate an immediate and mutual ceasefire agreement with Hamas, it is important that we acknowledge that innocent lives will continue to be lost until access to medical care and other humanitarian assistance is guaranteed.
+While the U.S. must continue to advocate for an immediate and mutual ceasefire agreement between Israel and Hamas, it is important that we acknowledge that innocent lives will continue to be lost until access to medical care and other humanitarian assistance is guaranteed.
 Medical professionals returning from service in Gaza have provided timely and first-hand accounts of conditions on the ground stressing the critical need for expanded medical allowances, including basic needs such as food and water for adequate nutrition to heal; the organized and lawful presence of medical supplies and staff to treat those who are wounded and ill; and aerial medical evacuation for children who require medical attention and their parents or guardian.

-To ensure adequate assistance to innocent civilians in Gaza, I urge the Government of Israel to outline a clear policy that includes broad commitments to facilitate the delivery of humanitarian aid and protect aid workers in line with international humanitarian law in addition to detailing specific plans to facilitate the following requirements to allow more effective provision of desperately needed medical care:
+To ensure adequate assistance to innocent civilians in Gaza, I urge you to work with the Government of Israel to outline a clear policy that includes broad commitments to facilitate the delivery of humanitarian aid and protect aid workers in line with international humanitarian law in addition to detailing specific plans to facilitate the following requirements to allow more effective provision of desperately needed medical care:

-- 1. Delivery of medical supplies, food and water-both aid for civilians and personal supplies for aid workers-through overland crossings, eliminating arbitrary and inconsistent restrictions; - 2.
-Allowance for greater numbers of medical professionals into Gaza on more flexible timelines and without discrimination, including Americans and foreign nationals of Palestinian descent; - 3.
-Medical evacuation for children requiring medical attention and their parents or guardian during daytime pauses in military activity;

-4. Secure delivery routes through conflict areas controlled by the Israeli Defense Forces.
+- Delivery of medical supplies, food and water-both aid for civilians and personal supplies for aid workers-through overland crossings, eliminating arbitrary and inconsistent restrictions; - 2.
+Allowance for greater numbers of medical professionals into Gaza on more flexible timelines and without discrimination, including Americans of Palestinian descent; - 3.
+Medical evacuation for children requiring medical attention and their parents or guardian during daytime pauses in military activity; - 4.
+Secure delivery routes through conflict areas controlled by the Israeli Defense Forces.